Shauntay Hinton: Pageants

 Hinton won the Miss District of Columbia USA 2002 title in November 2001, the first time she had competed in the competition.
 Hinton hails from Starkville, Mississippi and qualified to compete Miss District of Columbia USA as she was attending Howard University.

 Hinton went on to represent the District of Columbia at the Miss USA 2002 pageant held in Gary, Indiana on 1 March 2002 where she became the fourth African American to win the Miss USA title.
 The pageant marked the first time that 4 out of the 5 five finalists were African American.

 Hinton later competed in the Miss Universe 2002 pageant in Puerto Rico in May that year.
-As of 2010, she is one of only four Miss USA winners not to have placed among the semi-finalists in the Miss Universe pageant.
-The other three are Miss USA 1976 Barbara Peterson, Miss USA 1999 Kimberly Pressler, and Miss USA 2010 Rima Fakih.
+Her national costume was New York firefighter to commemorate the September 11 attacks.
+As of 2025, she is one of only five Miss USA winners not to have placed among the semi-finalists in the Miss Universe pageant.
+The other four are Miss USA 1976 Barbara Peterson, Miss USA 1999 Kimberly Pressler, Miss USA 2010 Rima Fakih, and Miss USA 2024 Alma Cooper.

 Hinton spoke out on the Miss USA 2010 official photo controversy on Showbiz Tonight on May 5, HLN Prime News on May 10, 2010, and on several other news channels.
 She believes the photos are not racy, and that they represent "women comfortable in their own skin."